buildtool/build-tools/CONTRIBUTING.md

 ## Submit a pull request

-Push your branch to your `goreleaser` fork and open a pull request against the master branch.
+Push your branch to your `build-tools` fork and open a pull request against the master branch.